AzuryIndustry/azuryapi.js/readme.md

-# Azury API Open Source
+# Azury API.JS Open Source

 ## This is the full open source version!